joseagraz/IEEE_10006883/README.md

 ```

-## Project roadmap
+## Workflow roadmap

 The project provides the following features:

-- Calculates the stain vectors and histogram for a given image
+- Calculates the stain vectors and histogram for a given image and holds data in Pandas dataframes
-- Aggregates the stain vectors and histogram for a given set of images
+- Aggregates the stain vectors and histogram for a given set of images and holds data in numpy arrays
 - Normalizes a given image using the aggregated stain vectors and histogram using [Vahadane's](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7460968) algorithm

 ![Normalization Work Flow](./support_files/Flow_GitHub.svg)